meitalbensinai/AlgoTrainingNoSol/Algo - Research Questions/README.md

 # Research Questions

-Choose one non-trivןal problem from the next topics:
+Choose one non-trivial problem from the next topics:

 1. Computational Geometry